nguyentrungduc134/prowler-check/README.md

 - A GitHub repository with GitHub Actions enabled.
 - A `config.json` file in the root directory of your repository containing the matrix data.
-- Properly configured IAM role (`IAMROLE_GITHUB`) with the necessary permissions for AWS actions.
+- Properly configured IAM role  with the necessary permissions for AWS actions.

 ## Workflow Explanation